 - Fully Guided Tours have set dates and accommodation and some activities included (for example the Burt Munro Challenge Motorcycle Rally in Invercargill each year in February).
 Led by experienced Tour Guides, small group tours mean you will make a great bunch of friends and memories to last a lifetime.

 Useful Motorcycle Tips:

 - Check Trip Advisor Reviews.
 Make sure you check Trip Advisor for reviews to find a reputable motorcycle tour company.
 This will show you what past clients have experienced and also the calibre of their motorcycles available.

-- Don’t panic about the weather.
-The South Island can have four seasons in one day and you’re likely to experience all three as you’re riding.
-Check the met service website to see where the rain is heading and you’ll more than likely ride out of most of it in 10 minutes.
+- Don't panic about the weather.
+The South Island can have four seasons in one day and you are likely to experience all three as you are riding.
+Check the met service website to see where the rain is heading and you are more than likely ride out of most of it in 10 minutes.

 - Wear the correct protective clothing.
 Layers and armour.
-The closer you ride to the mountains and the higher roads you climb, the cooler it’ll get.
+The closer you ride to the mountains and the higher roads you climb, the cooler it will get.
 Some roads-less-travelled may also have loose gravel on the corners so better to be safe than sorry.

 - Fuel Up each morning: There is nothing worse than watching the fuel gauge your entire trip.